narenranjit/the-over-engineered-resume/public/resume.md

 Led Forio's consulting division, collaborating with Harvard, Wharton, IBM, and Fortune 500 companies, to build data-rich web simulations.
 Also owned all user-facing elements of the platform.

 - **Grew team from 3 to 30**, establishing scalable hiring processes and engineering best practices.
-- Led consulting engagements, from **B2B sales calls to drafting SoWs**, and developed an estimation framework with 90% accuracy.
+- Led consulting engagements, from **B2B sales calls to drafting SoWs**.
 - Served as **lead architect** for critical projects, including FlowJS—a framework-agnostic two-way data-binding tool I ideated, validated, and built.
 Owned design and specification of all REST APIs.
 - Wore multiple hats, taking on product management, design, and project management roles as needed.